torre76/django-googledrive-storage/README.rst

 Documentation and Installation instructions
 -------------------------------------------

-Documentation and installation instructions can be found at `Django Google Drive Storage dedicated pages <http://torre76.github.io/django-googledrive-storage/>`_.
+Documentation and installation instructions can be found at `Read The Docs <http://django-googledrive-storage.readthedocs.org/>`_.